 A few weeks ago, my Solo friend Sam called me up before a group trip to Paris.
 “Can I put you down as my emergency contact?
 Will you come get me if anything happens?”

-It turned out that that routine question, which we confront a dozen times a year (I think it’s even on our passports), isn’t a straightforward proposition for those who live alone.
+It turned out that that routine question, which we confront a dozen times a year (I think it’s even on our passports), isn’t a straightforward proposition for those living alone today.
 If, God forbid, Sam got hurt or died in Paris, his parents were too old to travel and he has no adult children nor siblings.
 He didn’t have a friendly ex that would help out of nostalgia.
 The number of people who would and could come to help was small.
 (N of one, actually.)

 Part two of our three-part series on Solo living focuses on what we’re calling “Practical Life,” which after much back and forth, we’re defining as “all the things that need to happen to make your life work.”
 This includes keeping yourself fed, clothed, watered, caffeinated, warm, dry, safe, and reasonably diverted.